LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 * That file simply points us to the `content.opf` file, which can exist in an arbitrary directory
 * The `content.opf` file is a manifest of all files the e-book references

-With this information known, let's build a simple compiler.
+With this information known, let's build a simple bundler.
 It takes markdown files from a directory, renders them to XHTML and adds them to the manifest.

 ```javascript